lintje/lintje/doc/rules.md

 ### Notes

-- This rule is skipped if a [NeedsRebase](#needsrebase) violation is found.
-To fix a NeedsRebase violation the commit needs to be rebased into the commit it's marked to fixup or squash, and there will be no need to fix the capitalization.*
+- This rule is skipped if a [NeedsRebase](#needsrebase) issue is found.
+To fix a NeedsRebase issue the commit needs to be rebased into the commit it's marked to fixup or squash, and there will be no need to fix the capitalization.*

 ## SubjectPunctuation